Mikejo5000/vsts-docs-pr/docs/work/customize/reference/provide-help-text-hyperlinks-web-content-form.md

 By using the form controls that are described in this topic, you can add tooltip text for individual fields, stand-alone text, or hyperlinks to Web pages, or embed HTML content or Web content in the form.

-To modify an existing WIT, you modify the XML definition file for the WIT and then import it to your team project [based on the process model you use](../customize-work.md).
+To modify an existing WIT, you modify the XML definition file for the WIT and then import it to your project [based on the process model you use](../customize-work.md).

 [!INCLUDE [temp](../../_shared/process-editor.md)]